 Boards can work well.
 Our director Gary has a Mermaid board in his bathroom… but only in the shower cubicle.
 They look great in this enclosed space and with the lack of grout lines can give slick and modern look.

-The problem with bathroom boards is that when you use them on all your walls you create something only seen in a movie… a horror movie!
+The problem with PVC wall panels is that when you use them on all your walls you create something only seen in a movie… a horror movie!
 The clinical style and design you’ll create can make your bathroom look like a hospital or if you have a more vivid imagination, an autopsy room!

 They’re easy to maintain and clean, but they’re too clinical for whole room in our opinion.